K12 Attendance:

 The most common reason a student misses instructional time is due to sickness.
 There are hidden inequities that impact attendance and student illness.

-First, each organization sets its own policies for when an unwell child should stay home and when they may return to school.
+First, each organization sets its own sickness and attendance policy for when an unwell child should stay home and when they may return to school.
 In some cases, schools require a note from a healthcare professional for extended absences due to illness, in order to consider those absences as “excused.”
 For some families, this requirement may not be accessible due to socio-economic reasons or past challenging experiences with medical care professionals that impact their trust in such services.

 With a severe or chronic health condition, inequities grow further.
 Medication can be costly, making it difficult for some families to afford care that may quicken a student’s recovery from illness, resulting in more days of school missed.
 Further, among students with disabilities, chronic absenteeism is disproportionately higher than their peers, especially in urban settings (Gottfried et al, 2019).